-Criticism 3 credits

 Theories about the nature of literature and criticism.

-Prerequisite: English Core (see above).

 ENGL 485 Poetics 3 credits This course will study English Language poetry from Chaucer to present.
-Focus on the "formal" qualities of poetry.
-Prerequisite: English Core (see above).
+Focus on the "formal" qualities of

-ENGL 490 Directed Reading 1-3 credits

-A directed program of readings and written responses.
+ENGL 490 Directed Reading 1 - 3 credits A directed program of readings and written responses.

-Prerequisite: Permission from department.

-ENGL 492 Independent Study

-Courses which allow the individual student to engage in interdepartmental and interdisciplinary study.
+ENGL 492 Independent Study 1 - 3 credits Courses which allow the individual student to engage in interdepartmental and interdisciplinary study.
 Credit by arrangement.
-Prerequisite: Permission from department.